windht/WordPaper/README.md

 A diary-like, note-based mobile app, based on Ionic framwork.
 You can access the [demo](http://tonghu.info/#/demo/11) here with a mobile frame.

 # This is not originated by me
-  This is originally an app developed by one of my teamates @buildmind using native ios code.
+  This is originally an app developed by one of my teammates [TonyChol@buildmind](https://github.com/TonyChol) using native ios code.
 I refurbished it using ionic framework.

 # Current Features
   * Sentence based